yny0506/Massive-Videos-Moment-Retrieval/README.md

 $`v^{+}_{i}`$ and $`v^{-}_{j}`$ mean a positive and a negative video, respectively.

-This github page includes (1) MVMR datasets construction code, and (2) MVMR evaluation code
+This github page includes (1) MVMR datasets construction code, and (2) MVMR evaluation code (Our RMMN training code will also be added ASAP)